anutammewar/extract_triplets/README.md

 1. Wikipedia python library https://github.com/goldsmith/Wikipedia

 2. Directory of Stanford coreNLP tool ( http://nlp.stanford.edu/software/corenlp.shtml ) needs to be in the same directory, where the code is being run.
+Use CoreNLP version 3.5.2 , as it provides Universal Dependency Labels.

 ####Usage
 Run: